10 Attractive High-Yield Blue Chips For Contrarians

 Verizon is not the same company it used to be as it continues to take on new risks to keep up with the times.
 However, assuming Verizon can adapt, it should be able to support the dividend and achieve some growth and price appreciation.
 As the table (above) shows, analysts have high growth expectations for the company over the next five years.
 We believe Verizon will likely be a little more volatile in the future than it was in the past, but we suspect its dividend is very safe, and its returns will be nice too.

-For your reference, we've written about Verizon a couple times already this year, and you can read those articles here:
+For your reference, we've written about Verizon a couple of times already this year, and you can read those articles here:

 Master Limited Partnerships ("MLPs")